narner/MyWebsite/content/notes/Video-Tools-and-Interfaces-Perspectives-From-Adobe-Research - Janurary 11, 2021.md

 ---
-title: "Video Tools and Interfaces: Perspectives From a Webinar with Adobe’s Mira Dontcheva "
+title: "Video Tools and Interfaces: Perspectives From Adobe Research "
 date: 2021-01-11

 ---